zavoloklom/dnd-flavored-markdown/content/en.md

 # Arrival in Town

-The characters reach San Soprigal’s pier early in the morning.
+The characters reach San Soprigal’s pier in the morning.

-> You arrive in the morning.
-The town clings to a rocky coast, and even from afar your gaze catches on a tall watchtower
+> You arrive in town at first light.
+Built on a rocky coast, the place is dominated by a tall watchtower rising above
-> rising above the rooftops.
-On its summit you can make out the silhouette of a sentry scanning the horizon.
+> the rooftops.
+At its peak you can make out the silhouette of a sentry scanning the horizon.
 >
-> The waterfront is waking: fishing boats bob at the planks, the catch is already being unloaded, and a few fishermen
-> are speaking with a cloaked man at the end of the pier.
+> You step onto a weathered pier alongside the captain.
+Without a backward glance, the captain heads into town, striding
+> past a bored guard at his post.
 >
-> You step onto a weathered pier alongside the captain.
-Without a backward glance, the captain heads for the gate,
-> striding past a bored guard at his post.
+> You stand by the water, watching fishermen unload their catch and trade words with a cloaked figure at the end of the
+> pier.

+If the characters go straight into town, proceed to **[Entering the Town](#entering-the-town)**.

-If the characters approach the fishermen, see the location **[The Dock](#the-dock)**.
+If they want to look around or approach the fishermen, go to the location **[The Dock](#the-dock)**.

 ## Entering the Town

-The gate guard may ask the party routine questions—“name, purpose of visit; steel in plain view; no displays of magic.”
+The gate guard may ask routine questions—“name, purpose of visit; steel in plain view; no displays of magic.”

-If the characters head straight into town:
+After passing the gate:

-> As you pass through the gate, a troubling scene unfolds:
+> As you enter, a troubling scene unfolds:
 >
 > One house looks like it’s been broken into—the door is smashed, and armed guards stand on the threshold.
 A handful of
-> gawkers murmur among themselves.
-A half-orc in armor—the one in charge, by the look of it—surveys the house with a
+> gawkers whisper among themselves.
+A half-orc in armor—the one in charge, by the look of it—scans the surroundings with
-> scowl.
+> a scowl.
 Beside him stands a young guard, visibly shaken.

-If the party lingers at the pier, they hear the horn, and those they’re speaking with hurry to the gate, drawing the characters along.

-Locals can tell you the last time they heard that signal was during the demon onslaught.
+Locals can tell you the last time they heard this signal was during the demon onslaught.

+> The half-orc raises a horn to his lips and blows so the sound rolls across the cliffs and the bay—the whole town hears
-> A horn call echoes over the town.
-Guards converge as the half-orc raises a hand for silence and calls out:
+> it.
+He lifts a hand for silence and calls out:
 >
 > _“Soprigal is closed!
 No one leaves town without my say until we get to the bottom of this!”_
 >
-> The crowd buzzes; people talk over one another.
-Your road to Karthal will have to wait—the town is sealed, and
+> The crowd buzzes; voices overlap.
+Your road to **Karthal** will have to wait—the town is sealed, and something strange
-> something strange is afoot.
+> is afoot.

-After passing the gate, the characters arrive at **[Maria’s House](#marias-house)**.
+The scene moves to **[Maria’s House](#marias-house)**.

 <!-- prettier-ignore -->
 ![Illustration](./assets/illustrations/city_05.png) {style="height:515px" class="framed-image"}